Getting to Know the DMV: The Wharf

 S'mores are offered at Camp Wharf.
 (William Atkins/GW Today)

-Walk up to the vintage airstream trailer at Camp Wharf and purchase a s’mores kit filled with graham crackers, chocolate and marshmallows.
-The wood burning fire is surrounded by lounge chairs overlooking the Potomac River.
+Stop by the vintage Airstream trailer at Camp Wharf to purchase a s’mores kit filled with graham crackers, chocolate and marshmallows.
+Guests can roast their treats over a wood-burning fire surrounded by lounge chairs overlooking the Potomac River.

 See a show at the Anthem